 How much equity you can release will vary between providers but it usually depends on your age, health, and value of your home.

-Lifetime mortgage: An Interest only lifetime mortgage enables you to borrow against the value of your home and allow the interest to be added to your mortgage, while maintaining full ownership of your home.
+Lifetime mortgage: A mortgage that enables you to borrow against the value of your home and allow the interest to be added to your mortgage, while maintaining full ownership of your home.
 When you die or move into long-term care the Mortgage must be repaid, which is usually (but not necessarily) from the Sale of the Property.

 Funds cab borrowed as a Lump Sum (with potential ‘Drawdown’ facility for future use) or on an income basis